louking/contracts/docs/contract-admin-reference.rst

 Click **Send Agreement** button to generate the agreement and send the to the sponsor :term:`client`'s contact email, treasurer, and races.
-The event state  is automatically set to *committed*.
+The sponsorship state  is automatically set to *committed*.

 The **Resend Agreement** button is only active if agreement has been sent.
 The agreement email will be resent.